tensorlakeai/inkwell/README.md

 ### Overview

-Inkwell is a modular Python library for extracting information from documents.
-It is designed to be flexible and easy to extend.
-You can easily swap out components of the pipeline, and add your own components, using custom models or a cloud-based API.
-This makes it easy to integrate any open-source or cloud based API for any of the components.
+Inkwell is a modular Python library for extracting information from PDF documents documents with state of the art Vision Language Models.
+We make use of layout understanding models to improve accuracy of Vision Language models.
+You can swap out the layout models or the vision language models pretty easily to create pipelines which work well for specific document layouts.

-We have implemented several open-source models and frameworks (listed below) and we are working on adding more state-of-the-art models.
+Inkwell uses the following models, with more integrations in the work

 * **Layout Detection**: Faster RCNN, LayoutLMv3, Paddle
 * **Table Detection**: Table Transformer